U.S. state

 Historically, the tasks of local law enforcement, public education, public health, intrastate commerce regulation, and local transportation and infrastructure, in addition to local, state, and federal elections, have generally been considered primarily state responsibilities, although all of these now have significant federal funding and regulation as well.
 Over time, the Constitution has been amended, and the interpretation and application of its provisions have changed.
 The general tendency has been toward centralization and incorporation, with the federal government playing a much larger role than it once did.
 There is a continuing debate over states' rights, which concerns the extent and nature of the states' powers and sovereignty in relation to the federal government and the rights of individuals.

 The Constitution grants to Congress the authority to admit new states into the Union.
 Since the establishment of the United States in 1776 by the Thirteen Colonies, the number of states has expanded from the original 13 to 50.
 Each new state has been admitted on an equal footing with the existing states.
-While the Constitution does not explicitly discuss the issue of whether states have the power to secede from the Union, shortly after the Civil War, the U.S. Supreme Court, in Texas v.
-White, held that a state cannot unilaterally do so.
+While the Constitution does not explicitly discuss secession from the Union, the United States Supreme Court, in Texas v.
+White (1869), held that the Constitution did not permit states to unilaterally do so.

 List

-The 50 U.S. states, in alphabetical order, along with each state's flag:
+The 50 states, in alphabetical order, along with each state's flag:

 Background

 The 13 original states came into existence in July 1776 during the American Revolutionary War (1775–1783), as the successors of the Thirteen Colonies, upon agreeing to the Lee Resolution and signing the United States Declaration of Independence.
 Prior to these events each state had been a British colony; each then joined the first Union of states between 1777 and 1781, upon ratifying the Articles of Confederation, the first U.S. constitution.
-Also during this period, the newly independent states developed their own individual state constitutions, among the earliest written constitutions in the world.
-Although different in detail, these state constitutions shared features that would be important in the American constitutional order: they were republican in form, and separated power among three branches, most had bicameral legislatures, and contained statements of, or a bill of rights.
-Later, from 1787 to 1790, each of the states also ratified a new federal frame of government in the Constitution of the United States.
+During this period, the newly independent states developed their own individual state constitutions, among the earliest written constitutions in the world.

+Although different in detail, these state constitutions shared features that would be important in the American constitutional order: they were republican in form, and separated power among three branches, most had bicameral legislatures, and contained statements, or a bill, of rights.
+From 1787 to 1790, each of the states ratified a new federal frame of government in the Constitution of the United States.
 In relation to the states, the U.S. Constitution elaborated concepts of federalism.